layereight/MFRC522-trigger/README.md

 * Ansible is an automation tool, if you wanna know more about it have a look at https://docs.ansible.com/ansible/latest/index.html
 * install Ansible on your local machine https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
-* on your local machine clone the repo https://github.com/layereight/MFRC522-trigger
+* on your local machine clone the repo https://github.com/layereight/MFRC522-trigger to a direcory named 'devel' (or adjust folder in MFRC522-trigger.yml)
 ```
+$ mkdir devel
+$ cd devel
 $ git clone https://github.com/layereight/MFRC522-trigger.git
 $ cd MFRC522-trigger/ansible
 $ vi inventory